 The startups intend to offer all sorts of branded items from all the FMCG’s that are available.
 One of the largest segments of sales however are commodities such as sugar, flour and salt which are ripe for upstream integration and can be sold under private labels.
 In a market which will be inundated with new startups and incumbent players the best way to make yourself stand out is to have the lowest prices.
 We believe that the shrewdest of players will go the extra mile and aim for a higher strategic position in the supply chain to earn additional value.

 Building Infrastructure & Enabling Technology Focused Growth

 After these startups establish their core business models, they can then begin to focus on expanding their business lines.
 By using their relationships with retailers, they could decide to build core infrastructure which currently does not exist and/or are unusable by retailers for reasons such as complexity, comprehension and price.
-Some examples could include infrastructure for Inventory Management solutions, a Point-Of-Sale (POS) System, Credit Ratings for retailers etc. Getting into these adjacent markets will create a larger impact in the future.
+Some examples could include infrastructure for Inventory Management Systems (IMS), a Point-Of-Sale (POS) System, Credit Ratings for retailers etc. Getting into these adjacent markets will create a larger impact in the future.
 This is because it will provide other Pakistani startups & retailers with the infrastructure and data they need to expand into additional services such as Loyalty Programs and the B2C market..

 Inventory Management Solution & POS

 The majority of retailers in the retail segment do not have inventory or point of sale (POS) systems.
 There is no method to accurately know how much live inventory is in the system, which are the best selling SKU’s average stock time’s etc. After the core B2B supply chain business is established, if the startups are able to leverage their relationship to provide an inventory management and POS system, they will be able to leverage that infrastructure to build out multiple other revenue stream for themselves and provide greater data to the retailers to avoid things such as stock-outs and reducing inventory carrying costs.